Beach Club Vibes

 Seafront deck and cocktail service at La Sala by the Sea Puerto Banús

 La Sala by the Sea is on Avenida Jose Banus in Puerto Banús.
-It serves seafood, Thai cuisine, and cocktails on a seafront deck.
-Beach (66 mentions) and bed (40) are the top topics.
-Management (14 mentions) and towels (9) suggest a venue that's well-run and attentive.
+It serves seafood, Thai cuisine, and cocktails on a seafront deck, and the beach and sunbeds are the main draws.
+Service comes up positively in reviews.

 Playa Padre